-Working alongside the likes of Wood Street Walls, that particular collective has been finding walls in Walthamstow for a while now, with some spots on Hoe Street in particular making the journey there completely worthwhile.
+Working alongside the likes of Wood Street Walls.
+That particular collective has been finding walls in Walthamstow for a while now.
+With some spots on Hoe Street in particular making the journey there completely worthwhile.

-Paint Your London takes place from 18-28 March 2016 and is part of the Mayor of London ‘Find Your London‘ festival.
+Paint Your London took place from 18-28 March 2016 and is part of the Mayor of London ‘Find Your London‘ festival.
 For more information you can visit the website here.
 Pictures in this post were taken on Sunday 27 March 2016.

 Walthamstow street art gallery